Social Worker Visits to Looked After Children

 N.B.
 These are minimum requirements and the Looked After Review may recommend more frequent visits.
 The frequency of visits should always be determined by the circumstances of the case and visits should be made whenever reasonably requested by the child or foster carer regardless of the status of the placement.

 This applies to all new placements where, for example, a child moves from one placement to another.
-For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.
+For children who are placed for adoption, see Adopt North East (ANE) for Adoption Services in Northumberland.

 Some visits should be unannounced.
 (The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained).